rongkangw/tp/docs/DeveloperGuide.md

 </box>

 For testcases that require sample data, please delete the existing `clubBook.json` in `/data` directory.
-Relaunch the app and run the `exit` command (this allows the app to create a new sample `clubBook.json`).
+Next, relaunch the app and run the `exit` command (this allows the app to create a new sample `clubBook.json`).

 ### Launch and shutdown